adequatica/adequatica.github.io/_posts/2024-05-23-hidden-gems-of-playwright-part-2.md

 });
 ```

+This is extremely useful for checking unreliable backend responses.

 _There is also a similar, but not quite, [`expect.poll` method](https://playwright.dev/docs/test-assertions#expectpoll), which implements the idea of [HTTP polling](https://medium.com/cache-me-out/http-polling-and-long-polling-bd3f662a14f#0f5c) inside assertions._

 ## CI reporter for GitHub Actions